linuxmint/cinnamon-spices-desklets/quicklinks@NotSirius-A/README.md

 ### What can be improved?

 * This desklet is currently only available in English, it could use more translations.
-I will likely add a Polish translation myself in the future.
+I might add a Polish translation myself in the future.

+* More visual customizations could be added.

-* Unfortunately, the settings API at this moment doesn't have the functionality that would let me create a nice user interface for adding links.
-For now, links can only be configured with a somewhat annoying and complicated text-based method.
+* Unfortunately, the xlet settings API at this moment doesn't support `iconfilechooser` within `list` setting, so icons have to be typed in by name, which is somewhat annoying.